 The PuroQuiet is the best ANC headset

-Of course, hearing protection doesn’t have the advantage of being able to entertain your child, so for long flights or commutes: your kids will want proper headphones.
+Of course, hearing protection doesn’t have the advantage of being able to entertain your child, so for long flights or commutes, your kids will want proper headphones.
 Now, headphones are not hearing protection, and they can’t replace a dedicated set of protectors.
 However, ANC headphones are really good at handling long droning sounds like airplane engines or subway noise.

-There are a lot of good hearing protectors on the market, but there are a couple items that just aren’t as useful as the rest.
+There are a lot of good hearing protectors on the market, but there are a couple of items that just aren’t as useful as the rest.

-Mack’s soft silicone earplugs are a time-tested solution to keeping water out of your child’s ears, but for noise they’re not as good.
+Mack’s soft silicone earplugs are a time-tested solution to keeping water out of your child’s ears, but for noise, they’re not as good.
 Try not to use these for both.